-When it comes to iconic hunting rounds, .270 Winchester is one that often stands out in the crowd.
-First developed in the early 1920s, the round became a household name, mostly through the praise of legendary outdoor writer Jack O'Connor, who endlessly praised the round in Outdoor Life magazine for years.
-His writings inspired others to give it a whirl and since then, it has been responsible for countless big game harvests across North America.
+There are a handful of truly iconic calibers that serve as cornerstones of American hunting heritage, but perhaps none is as popular or as recognizable as the .270 Winchester.
+First developed in the early 1920s, the round became a household name thanks largely to legendary outdoor writer Jack O'Connor, who praised it in Outdoor Life magazine for years.
+His writing inspired countless others to give the caliber a chance, which has led to countless big-game harvests across all of North America.

 Browning X-Bolt Composite Stalker

-This bolt action rifle offers a ton of great modern features at an affordable price, especially if you catch a sale at the right time.
+The Browning X-Bolt Composite Stalker offers a bevy of great modern features at an affordable price, especially if you catch a sale at the right time.
 As the name implies, this rifle features a composite stock coated with Dura-Touch Armor and textured grip panels to help with handling in wet conditions.
-The 22-inch barrel has 10" twist rate, is blued and free floated for excellent accuracy.
-Browning somehow got the weight of this rifle down to just six pounds, nine ounces.
-The magazine holds four rounds for less time reloading.
-The adjustable trigger can be set between three and five pounds simply by turning a screw and the trigger is gold plated.
-The receiver is already drilled and tapped for mounting your favorite scope.
+The 22-inch barrel has 10-inch twist rate, is blued and free-floated for excellent accuracy.
+Weight is a non-factor, too, as Browning found a way to trim this rifle down to a mere 6 pounds, 9 ounces.
+It has a four-round magazine for faster reloading, an adjustable, gold-plated trigger with a weight range of 3-5 pounds that you adjust with just a screw, and a receiver that's drilled and tapped for you to mount you scope of choice.

 Winchester Model 70 Featherweight

-While the original .270 Winchester bolt-action rifle was the Model 54, it is the Model 70 Winchester rifles that continue to be a favorite of hunters everywhere.
-As you may have guessed from the name, Featherweight means it is light.
-This rifle comes in at seven pounds on the dot, which is a perfect weight for most spot and stalk hunting applications.
-Especially if you are going on a difficult elk or sheep hunt deep in the mountains.
-It has a great, classic hunting look thanks to the black satin walnut stock and a cold hammer-forged blued steel 22-inch barrel and receiver.
-The barrel is free floating.
+The original .270 Winchester bolt-action rifle was the Model 54, but the Model 70 rifle has become the brand's flagship offering, as hunters all around the world have fallen in love with the combination of beauty and performance.
+Its weight lives up to the "Featherweight" name, as the rifle comes in at 7 pounds on the dot, which is ideal for any spot-and-stalk strategy you might be planning, especially if you plan on chasing elk or sheep deep into the backcountry.
+No one will argue that it features one of the greatest classic hunting aesthetics of all time when it's donning a black satin walnut stock and a cold-hammer-forged 22-inch blue steel barrel.
 The magazine holds five rounds.
 This is also a very safe gun thanks to a three-position safety.
 Most user reviews praise this rifle for the crisp trigger and buttery-smooth action that the Model 70s are now known for.

 Savage Axis II XP